yvonnedy/SOresponse_Py/README.md

   *Value:*

-    Returns a list of length 4 that includes number of responses, average reputation score, top reputation score and author's reputation score.
+    Returns a dictionary of length 4 that includes number of responses, average reputation score, top reputation score and author's reputation score.

 Similar packages to `SOresponse` are `Py-StackExchange` for python and `overflowr` for R. `Py-StackExchange` is well managed and has been kept up to date. `overflowr` has been abandon.
 Their links respectively are https://github.com/lucjon/Py-StackExchange and https://meta.stackexchange.com/questions/174972/stackoverflow-api-for-r.